hashicorp/consul/website/source/docs/upgrading.html.markdown

 ```
 $ consul -v
-Consul Version: v0.7.0
+Consul v0.7.0
-Protocol Version: speaks 2 by default, understands 2 to 3 (agent will automatically use protocol >2 when speaking to compatible agents)
+Protocol 2 spoken by default, understands 2 to 3 (agent will automatically use protocol >2 when speaking to compatible agents)
 ```

 This says the version of Consul as well as the protocol versions this